 The speedway’s Auto Club Dragway also hosts National Hot Rod Association events, and if you want to put your mettle to the pedal, attend one of the racing schools held at the speedway throughout the year.
 Check the race schedule to know what’s going on when you’re on your road trip.

-Two museums offer a peaceful—and interesting—interlude in this Inland Empire City.
 The San Bernardino County Museum offers a look at the area’s past, with exhibits of Native American crafts, and displays of mining equipment, lumber wagons, and a steam locomotive that helped build the Inland Empire.
 The museum also commemorates the area’s citrus heritage and celebrates its natural environment with desert gardens and The Exploration Station, a gallery with live animals.

 At Cal State University San Bernardino, the Robert and Frances Fullerton Museum of Art spans the millennia.
 It boasts more than 500 artifacts tracing 4,000 years of Egyptian history, as well impressive collections of ancient Mediterranean ceramics and contemporary art.